Ireland National Contact Point for OECD MNE Guidelines - Flyer

 OECD Due Diligence Guidance

-Due diligence is a process business can carry out to identify and respond to real and potential negative impacts related to their own operations as well as throughout their value chains.
+Due diligence is a process businesses can carry out to identify and respond to real and potential negative impacts related to their own operations as well as throughout their value chains.
 In other words, it is the process by which business can both know and show that they are acting responsibly.
 Due diligence addresses actual adverse impacts or potential adverse impacts (risks) related to the following topics covered in the OECD Guidelines for Multinational Enterprises: human rights, including workers and industrial relations, environment, bribery and corruption, disclosure, and consumer interests (RBC issues).

 OECD Due Diligence Guidance for Responsible Business Conduct